• Happy Birthday, Marlene Dietrich (1901-1992)! 🔷😇🦵🏻

 Neither of us cared to pause in flight until we were well west of the Mississippi.
 The truck, despite containing a mountain of gear, was set up so that we could recline fully in the passenger seat, or move three (later two) strategic dry bags to the front seat and sleep under the cap.

-The drive across the plains was windy as heck.
+The drive across the plains was windy as hell.
 It blew 45-50 MPH going across Kansas and Oklahoma, strong enough that we had a hard time opening the truck doors to get out and crank down on the roof rack ropes.

 First stop – unplanned, we were freestyling – was Palo Duro Canyon State Park, JUST south of I-27/I-40 in the Texas Panhandle.
 Palo Duro is the second largest canyon on the US.
 120 miles long, 800 feet deep and essentially hidden from sight down in the Texas plains.
 This was Comanche country (Cheyenne and Kiowa too).